phil-peraza/se_project_aroundtheus/README.md

 # Project 3: Around The U.S.

 ### Overview
 Project 3 is a responsive website design that scales depending on the screen resolution it is viewed from.
+Furthermore, website is made responsive using javascript adding popup, add/delete card, and zoom in image functionalities.

 ### Tools
 * HTML